Epidemic Management and Control Through Risk-Dependent Individual Contact Interventions: Methods and Models

 In the network epidemiology model, a close contact between individuals $i$ and $j$ establishes a temporary network edge with weight $w_{ji}(t)=1$ for the duration $\tau$ of the contact; outside the contact period, $w_{ji}(t)=0$.
 Transmission along the temporary edges from one node to another and transitions between health and vital states within each node are modeled as independent Poisson processes \cite{Meyers05a,Ferguson05a,Pastor-Satorras15a,Kiss17a}.
 Each process is characterized by a rate that may vary from node to node and may depend on external variables such as age, sex, and medical risk factors (see Fig.~\ref{fig:SEIRHD_schematic} for a schematic).

 We make the following assumptions about the transmission rate and the parameters characterizing transition rates between SEIHRD states, including prior distributions used in the network model for DA: \begin{itemize} \item \emph{Transmission rate}: During the contact period between an infectious or hospitalized individual ($I_j(t) = 1$ or $H_j(t) = 1$) and a susceptible individual ($S_i(t)=1$), virus can be transmitted across the edge between nodes $j$ and $i$.
 When transmission occurs, the susceptible node $i$ becomes exposed and switches state to $E_i(t)=1$.
 During the contact period in which an edge is active ($w_{ji}(t)=1$), we assume the transmission rate to a susceptible node with $S_i(t)=1$ from an infectious node with $I_j(t) = 1$ is $\kappa_{ji}^I = a_{ji}(t)\beta$, and that from a hospitalized node with $H_j(t)=1$ is $\kappa_{ji}^H = a_{ji}'(t) \beta$.
 The parameter $\beta$ is a transmission rate across active edges, which we set to a global constant in the stochastic surrogate-world simulations and learn on a nodal basis in the model used for DA; $a_{ji}(t)$ and $a_{ji}'(t)$ are time-dependent transmission modifiers that can be adjusted to incorporate additional information that may be available, for example, user-supplied information that individual $i$ is using PPE at time $t$.
-In our proof-of-concept simulations, we use $a_{ji}(t) = 0.1$ within hospitals and $a_{ji}=1$ otherwise.
+In our proof-of-concept simulations, we use $a_{ji}(t) = 0.1$ within hospitals and $a_{ji}=1$ otherwise, to reflect the rarity of SARS-CoV-2 transmission in hospitals in which PPE is worn \cite{richterman2020hospital}.
+(In reality, however, depending on the types of PPE and adherence to hygiene protocols, the degree of transmissibility reduction may vary substantially among hospitals \cite{richterman2020hospital}.)
 A typical value for the transmission rate of respiratory viruses is around $\beta = 0.5~\mathrm{h}^{-1} = 12~\mathrm{day}^{-1}$ \cite{Salathe10a}.

 Because we model transmission as a Poisson process, the probability that transmission occurs during contact increases with the duration of the contact period $\tau$, e.g., for an infectious node as \cite{Newman02a}